CandyWang91/CandyWang91.github.io/content/authors/admin/_index.md

 ---

 Chen Wang is a Ph.D candidate of affective computing at the Computer Vision and Multimedia Lab.
-Her research focuses on how to recognise human impressions automatically by computers from nonverbal cues, such as facial expressions, gestures and physiological signals.
+Her research focuses on how to recognise human impressions automatically from non-verbal cues, such as facial expressions, gestures and physiological signals.
 She is particularly interested in the use of multimodal and physiological measures for improving human-human and human-computer interactions.